writepython/fmrest/README.md

-# python2-fmrest
+# fmrest

-python2-fmrest is a wrapper around the FileMaker Data API.
+fmrest is a Python 2 wrapper around the FileMaker Data API.

 No need to worry about manually requesting access tokens, setting the right http headers, parsing responses, ...